bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 `[PortalVue`](https://portal-vue.linusb.org/) (for toasts) and [`vue-functional-data-merge`](https://github.com/alexsasharegan/vue-functional-data-merge) (used by our functional components).
 These three dependencies are included in the BootstrapVue `UMD` bundle, while the UMD (browser) icons only bundle includes `vue-functional-data-merge`.
+All other builds do not include these dependancies.

 ## Migrating a project already using Bootstrap